Prepare for your application

 Applications should be drafted, and submitted via the Small Grant Application form, by the Small Grant “Applicant”.
 The Applicant is the person responsible for completion of the activity as planned, accounting for the use of awarded funds, and reporting on the activity after completion.
 In cases of activities involving more than one person, the Applicant is considered the grant’s PI (principal investigator) and the project/team leader.

-The Applicant should share their activity description and budget with their institution’s AMICAL representative before submitting the form to ensure that the representative will endorse it.
+- The Applicant should share the title, budget and responses to the Overview and Timeline questions with their institution’s AMICAL representative before submitting the form to ensure that the representative will endorse it.

-The AMICAL representative will receive a copy of the submitted form.
-The representative should forward this to email@example.com with a brief statement that they endorse it, meaning that they believe it responds adequately to the review criteria.
+- The AMICAL representative will receive a copy of the submitted form.
+They must forward this to email@example.com with a brief statement that they endorse it, meaning that they believe it responds adequately to the review criteria.

 Small Grant applications with budgets above €500 are received and reviewed by the Grant Review Committee according to a schedule shared on the AMICAL website.
-The Grant Review Committee is composed of AMICAL’s Coordinating Committee officers, the Chair of AMICAL’s Strategic Professional Development Committee, and additional members recruited as necessary for representation across key AMICAL professional roles (libraries, technology, pedagogy).
+The Grant Review Committee is composed of AMICAL’s Coordinating Committee officers and additional members recruited as necessary for representation across key AMICAL professional roles (libraries, technology, pedagogy).

 Small Grant applications with budgets of €500 or less have an expedited review process described under Micro-grants.